dpasmat/Numerical-Simulation-Collusion-Learning-Curve/README.md

 This README describes how to run the numerical simulation model in the paper “Collusion along the learning curve: Theory and evidence from the semiconductor industry.”
 The model calculates the minimum discount factor necessary to sustain collusion in a duopoly model, as a function of firms' rate of learning-by-doing.

-This output from this code produces the data underlying Figure 8 from the paper.
+The output from this code produces the data underlying Figure 8 from the paper.
 A modified version of this code can also be used to produce Figure 9(a).
 However, this modification is not described in this README and is available upon request.

 # Description of programs